-Abstract: A framework is proposed for organizing phenomena related to the (mis)prediction of utility, in particular neglecting adaptation.
-A categorization is introduced that accounts for asymmetries in misprediction.
-In decision-making, goods and activities satisfying extrinsic desires are more salient than those serving intrinsic needs.
-Accordingly, there is an overconsumption of the former compared to the latter.
-The theoretical analysis is consistent with econometric evidence on commuting choice using data on subjective well-being.
+In a simple conceptual framework, we organize a multitude of phenomena related to the (mis)prediction of utility.
+Consequences in terms of distorted choices and lower wellbeing emerge if people have to trade-off between alternatives that are characterized by attributes satisfying extrinsic desires and alternatives serving intrinsic needs.
+Thereby the neglect of asymmetries in adaptation is proposed as an important driver.
+The theoretical analysis is consistent with econometric evidence on commuting choice using data on subjective wellbeing.
 People show substantial adaptation to a higher labor income but not to commuting.
 This may account for the finding that people are not compensated for the burden of commuting.

-JEL classification: A12, D11, D12, D84, I31, J22
+JEL Classification: A12, D11, D12, D84, I31, J22